-- Harzard recognition
+- · Harzard recognition

 - Decisive and immediate corrective action

-- Violations of the OSHA regulations
+- · Violations of the OSHA regulations

 - Evidence of work preplanning to control hazards

+- Training of employees

-- Relates to Safety Elements:
+Relates to Safety Elements:

-- Physical Inspections
+- · Physical Inspections

 - Mgmt.
 Commitment

 - Passport Rules

 - Job Hazard Analysis Training

 Once the walk-through inspection starts, have a foreman or assistant superintendent with a radio tag along.
-Anything the inspector photographs, writes down or comments on, have the foreman direct corrective action.
+Anything the inspector photographs, writes down or comments on, have the foreman photograph and direct corrective action.
 Have the foreman monitor and ask the inspector to look at the corrected conditions.